Kwak Pom-gi

 After graduating from Huichon Industrial College, he began his career in 1983 as a machine factory manager, progressing through the machinery bureau of the Workers' Party of Korea, becoming an alternate member of the party's 6th Central Committee in 1993.
-He has been Vice-Premier of the government from 1998 to 2010, and is a member of the Secretariat of the Workers' Party of Korea.
+He has been Vice Premier of North Korea from 1998 to 2010, and is a member of the Secretariat of the Workers' Party of Korea.
 He is described as a "technocrat" in the North Korean leadership.